goessner/mec2/readme.md

 # mec2

 *mec2* is a javascript library for simulating and analysing planar mechanisms like linkages.
 The concept is based on *nodes* constrained by one of four different vectors.
-Solving the kinematic equations is done by using Erin Cattos principle of [sequential impulses](http://box2d.org/downloads/), often used by gaming physics engines.
+Solving the kinematic equations is done by using Erin Catto's principle of [sequential impulses](http://box2d.org/downloads/), often used by gaming physics engines.

 Its API is minimal and easy to understand.
 The library is tiny and fast.
 Mechanisms are described using a simple JSON format.